Julian Assange Could Be Booted From Ecuadorian Embassy ‘Any Day Now’

 After nearly six years, Ecuador may have had it with Julian Assange.
-CNN reports that while there have been threats to boot the WikiLeaks founder from the Ecuadorian embassy in London before, his current situation is “unusually bad” and he could be forced out “any day now.”
+CNN reports that while there have been threats to boot the WikiLeaks founder from the Ecuadorian Embassy in London before, his current situation is “unusually bad” and he could be forced out “any day now.”

 Ecuador’s new president Lenín Moreno is reportedly facing increasing pressure from the U.S. to eject Assange.
 Spain may have also weighed in after Assange tweeted his support for the separatist movements in Catalonia.
 The embassy recently cut off Assange’s internet access and blocked him from meeting with anyone but his lawyers.